britecharts/britecharts/README.md

 ## API

 All the components expose some basic API methods like width, height and margin.
 Additionally, each chart or component can expose more methods.
-They will be ready to check in the documentation of the modules:
+Those can be found in the documentation of the modules:

  - Bar Chart: [API][22] - [Demo][4]
  - Line Chart: [API][25] - [Demo][5]